Common Women’s Health Issues + Best Supplements

 Iron is a vital nutrient for menstruating women, and iron deficiency is the most common nutrient deficiency worldwide.
 Women of reproductive age are at the highest risk due to blood loss during menstruation, with estimates showing 35-58% of young, healthy women affected.
 During pregnancy, the risk is even higher.
 Women who are vegan, vegetarian, or do endurance training like running, triathlons, or swimming face an even greater risk, with studies showing low iron stores in up to 80% of these women.

-Iron deficiency symptoms include fatigue, depression, cold hands and feet, decreased physical capacity, and thinning hair—common issues that can occur well before the final stage of deficiency, anemia, which is a lack of oxygen-carrying red blood cells.
+Iron deficiency symptoms include fatigue, low mood, cold hands and feet, decreased physical capacity, and thinning hair—common issues that can occur well before the final stage of deficiency, low iron stores, which is a lack of oxygen-carrying red blood cells.

 Menstruating women should have an annual blood test to check serum ferritin levels, which indicate body iron stores.
 Ideally, levels should be at least 60 ng/ml.
 If they're lower, increase dietary iron intake and consider supplements.
 Good dietary sources include liver, red meat, fish, poultry, oysters, mussels, and eggs.
 The best supplements are ferric pyrophosphate and ferrous bisglycinate, which are well-absorbed and gentler on the stomach compared to ferrous sulfate.